hasnul/ankichess/readme.md

 # Ankichess

-This repo contains number of **hacks** for working with chess FEN diagrams and PGN files in Anki.
+This repo contains a number of **hacks** for working with chess FEN diagrams and PGN files in Anki.
 It contains:
 - an explanation of how to get a PGN viewer working in Anki